 Tip 2: Ensure to pack the right clothing

 Because Catalunya is mostly sunny, you can pack your summer clothes while vacationing here.
 However, if you get your timing wrong and book your vacation during the winter, you will definitely need to pack your warm winter clothes.
 Just as a precaution, pickpocketing can at times be a problem here therefore you should have with you a secure bag to carry your money.
 All in all, don’t forget to bring along your sunscreen because as you know, beautiful sunny beaches mean exposure to UV rays.
+If you’re not sure what to buy, check Top 5‘s best products for your next holidays.

 Tip 3: Book the right hotel